slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.
 - People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.

+> *"I dn't believe in hierarchical relationships.
+I don't want to be above anybody and I don't want to be below anybody.
+If I can't treat someone like a peer and if they can't treat me like a peer, I just don't want to interact with them."
+-- Naval Ravikant*
 -->

 > *"If you want to know who controls you, look at who you are not allowed to criticize."